fiskindal/flutter_app_rename/README.md

-# Flutter App Name
+# Flutter App Rename

-A command-line tool that makes it trivial to set the launcher name for iOS and Android Flutter apps.
-Works with Flutter 2.
+flutter allows you to change the name of the application
 # Usage

 1. Set your dev dependencies and your app's name and id (aka bundleId or applicationId, previously: package name)